National Life Stories: Oral History Programme

 The attempt to record a ‘national cross-section’ of life stories of ordinary men and women has been approached in a number of different ways.
 The first was through a life story competition.
-In 1991 NLS received a pilot grant from the Literature section of the Arts Council of England to develop the National Life Story Awards as an independent written and audio autobiographical competition; additional funding was received from the European Community Year of Older People and ITV Telethon.
+In 1991, NLS received a pilot grant from the Literature section of the Arts Council of England to develop the National Life Story Awards as an independent written and audio autobiographical competition; additional funding was received from the European Community Year of Older People and ITV Telethon.
 The project was especially well-publicised on both radio and television, and the ambitious official launch included Lord Soper, Baroness Blackstone and Glenda Jackson.
 There were nearly 950 entries, of which 710 were written and 217 recorded (fifteen in video); twenty entries reached the final shortlist all of which highlighted a striking range of social background.
-The judges for the final round were Asa Briggs, Penelope Lively, Ann Paul, Rob Perks and Paul Thompson (oral historian), and the awards ceremony at the Barbican in September 1994 was compared by Melvyn Bragg, one of NLS’s long-standing Advisors.
+The judges for the final round were Asa Briggs, Penelope Lively, Ann Paul, Rob Perks and Paul Thompson, and the awards ceremony at the Barbican in September 1994 was compared by Melvyn Bragg, one of NLS's long-standing Advisors.

-A second initiative for a national ‘memory bank’ was first discussed in 1996 and an application was made to the Millennium Commission.
-Eventually a joint scheme (1998 – 2000), with the British Library leading with NLS as a partner along with the BBC, resulted in The Century Speaks: Millennium Oral History Project, archived at the British Library as The Millennium Memory Bank.
+A second initiative for a national "memory bank" was first discussed in 1996 and an application was made to the Millennium Commission.
+Eventually, a joint scheme (1998–2000), with the British Library leading with NLS as a partner along with the BBC, resulted in The Century Speaks: Millennium Oral History Project, archived at the British Library as The Millennium Memory Bank.